Evaluation of multivariate integrals based on a duality identity for the Stieltjes transform: A Fourier Series Computation

 The proof of this proposition is given in Subsection \ref{ProofProp2} and generates, as by-products, the two evaluations (see \eqref{prud_identity} and \eqref{eq:e2n+1}):

 and

 Notice that the multiple zeta value

 is divergent: its companion form \eqref{eq:MZV1}, however, is finite and can be considered as the tail of the divergent series \eqref{eq:MZV1DV}.
-To our best knowledge, tails of divergent multiple zeta values have not been studied in the literature.
+To our best knowledge, tails of divergent multiple zeta values and its analogues have not been studied in the literature.

-To conclude this section, let us check that identity \eqref{eq:MZV1} allows in return to recover the value of the double integral \eqref{double_integral}: first notice that, using a simple integral representation for $\sum_{m=0}^{l-1}\frac{1}{2m+1},$ the value of the MZV \eqref{eq:MZV1} is
+To conclude this section, let us check that identity \eqref{eq:MZV1} allows in return to recover the value of the double integral \eqref{double_integral}: first notice that, using a simple integral representation for $\sum_{m=0}^{\ell-1}\frac{1}{2m+1},$ the value of the MZV \eqref{eq:MZV1} is

 Interchanging the sum and integral signs produces

 Some routine manipulations produce